(For additional images of Grindelwald, visit my Google photo album, "2013.10 Hiking in Grindelwald, Switzerland").

 At one point, while people were herding their cows back to their barns for the night, I was walking on a rural road, and was amused that a few cows seemed to be following me from the other side of their fence.
 My amusement turned to alarm when the sound of their bells became deafening, and I realized the entire herd was paralleling my path.
 What had I done?
 Was my red backpack mimicking something?
 I sped up.
 The cows sped up.
 I sped up a bit more, and suddenly, there was no fence between us.

-I saw a person standing near a barn a short way downhill, and tried to formulate a cry for help that would be something along the lines of, "Sir!
+I saw a person standing near a barn a short way downhill, and tried to formulate a German language cry for assistance that mean, "Sir!
 These cows are following me!
 They are not my cows!
 How do I stop this?"

 What was REALLY happening is that the person ahead of me had opened the gate I'd just passed, and was opening another for the cows, who would turn off there to return to their barn.
 They were being herded out of their pasture by someone uphill and behind me, who I couldn't see.
-It wasn't about me at all, just an awkward time to try to walk past their pen.
+It wasn't about me at all (like most of my concerns in life!!), just an awkward time to try to walk past their pen.

 In addition to being careful to avoid the travel mishaps I mentioned above (check the signage on EACH TRAIN CAR when you board at Interlaken Ost; check the bus schedule carefully, regardless of what the nice people at the bus transfer booth tell you), use some of the excellent travel websites set up for the region to work out the details for your trip.
 The region is well set up for tourists, and if you plan well, you will have a relaxing visit.
 I was able to obtain hiking maps of the area from a tourist office back in Basel, and so could plan my day in advance of reaching the region.